oestriot/GcToolKit/README.md

 for example this one for the [Amazon Fire Stick](https://www.amazon.com/ANDTOBO-Micro-Adapter-Power-Devices/dp/B083M1S6QT).

 # Requires disabling SD2Vita driver
-YAMT disables GC Authentication entirely; and enables the (offical) SD Card driver instead;
+YAMT disables GC Authentication entirely; and uses the (offical) SD Card driver instead;

 and obviously SD2Vita takes place of the gamecart, so it's not possible to use it with this